-The Fire and Rescue Authority maintains a number of useable reserves, as detailed in the Balance Sheet.
+The Fire and Rescue Authority maintains several useable reserves, as detailed in the Balance Sheet.

-At the end of the 2021/22 financial year the Fire and Rescue Authority's earmarked reserves together with the general fund balance stand at just over £41.4m - an increase of £4.6m on the new combined Authority's opening balance.
-This net movement includes the overall surplus for the year and budgeted contributions to reserves, offset by planned draws from reserves to cover expenditure in the year.
-Investment balances totalled £32.0m at the end of the year.
-These balances fluctuate during the year as a result of changing cashflows but do tend to track the total value of reserves held by the Authority.
+At the end of the 2022/23 financial year the Fire and Rescue Authority's useable reserves stand at £38.5m - a decrease of £2.9m on the previous year.
+This net movement includes the overall surplus for the year and agreed contributions to reserves, offset by planned draws from reserves to cover expenditure in the year.
+Investment balances totalled £27m at the end of the year.
+These balances fluctuate during the year because of changing cashflows but do tend to track the total value of reserves held by the Authority.